 Our water system serves approximately 110 people through 54 service connections.
-Our water source in Standish is a 280 foot deep well located off the Standish Road.
-The water is pumped by a 10hp submersible pump to a 3,000-gallon storage tank.
+Our water source in Standish is a combination of two deep wells located off the Standish Road.
 Prior to distribution the water is treated with liquid sodium hypochlorite.
 Most main lines are ductile iron; others are 2" PVC.
 The operating pressure ranges from 26psi to 45psi.
-As you have been informed, we are working on a project to upgrade the water treatment plant and install a new well; we plan on breaking ground on this project within the next few months.
-We will keep residents informed as the project moves forward.
-Questions about the project can be directed to our Consultant for the project, Liz Tedford at (518) 573-8835.